 Maybe not.
-You might have nocturnal sleep-related eating disorder, a relatively unknown condition currently being investigated.
+You might have nocturnal sleep-related eating disorder, a relatively unknown condition that is just beginning to be investigated.

 In spite of its name, NS-RED is not, strictly speaking, an eating disorder.
 It is thought to be a type of sleep disorder in which people eat while seeming to be sound asleep.
 They may eat in bed or roam through the house and prowl the kitchen.

 These people are not conscious during episodes of NS-RED, which may be related to sleep-walking.
-They are not aware that they are eating.
-They have no memories of having done so when they wake, or they have only fragmentary memories.
-Episodes seem to occur in a state somewhere between wakefulness and sleep.
+They are not aware they are eating.
+They have no memories of having done so when then wake, or they have only fragmentary memories.
+Episodes probably occur in a state somewhere between wakefulness and sleep.

 When people with NS-RED awake and discover the evidence of their nighttime forays, they are embarrassed, ashamed, and afraid they may be losing their minds.
 Some, when confronted with the evidence by family members, deny that they were the perpetrators.
 They truly do not believe they could have done such a thing and cannot admit to such dramatic loss of control.

-Food consumed during NS-RED episodes tends to be high-fat, high-sugar comfort food that people deny themselves while awake.
-Sometimes these folks eat bizarre combinations of food (hotdogs dipped in peanut butter, raw bacon smeared with mayonnaise, etc.) or non-food items like soap that they have sliced like cheese.
+Food consumed during NS-RED episodes tends to be high-fat, high-sugar comfort food that people restrain themselves from eating while awake.
+Sometimes these folks eat bizarre combinations of food (hotdogs dipped in peanut butter, raw bacon smeared with mayonaise, etc.) or non-food items like soap they have sliced like they would slice cheese.

 One to three percent of the general population (3 to 9 million people) seems to be subject to this disorder, and ten to fifteen percent of people with eating disorders are affected.
 The problem may be chronic or appear once or twice and then disappear.
 Many of these people are severely stressed, anxious individuals who are dismayed and angry at themselves for their nocturnal loss of control.
 Their behaviors may pave the way to depression and weight gain.

-Many of these individuals diet during the day, which leaves them hungry and vulnerable to binge eating at night when their control is weakened by sleep.
+Many of these individuals diet during the day, which may leave them hungry and vulnerable to binge eating at night when their control is weakened by sleep.

 People with NS-RED sometimes have histories of alcoholism, drug abuse, and sleep disorders other than NS-RED, problems such as sleep walking, restless legs, and sleep apnea.
 Their sleep is fragmented, and they are often tired when they wake.